lottagrandpa/Sorting-Hat-iOS-Application/README.md

 Multiple Webpage links
 -----------------------
-The tabbar at the bottom of the page now presents three buttons.
+The tab bar at the bottom of the page now presents three buttons.
 The home button as well as two links to different websites.
 One link shows the wikipedia for the role in the Harry Potter universe and the other shows the wikipedia for the actor playing that character in the movies.

 Author